quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 ```

 # Describe
-You can use `quasar describe QCalendar` (to be implemented before QCalendar v1 release)
+You can use `quasar describe QCalendar`

 # Docs
 Can be found [here](https://quasarframework.github.io/app-extension-qcalendar).